 At Sandown, children are challenged to reach their potential through an inter-connected and ambitious curriculum.
 This cohesive curriculum ensures synergy and is designed to meet the needs of all pupils.
 Our curriculum fosters an ethos of risk-taking and creativity.
 Innovative ideas are encouraged in order to enable learners to make mistakes and thereby learn from them.
-We recognise the responsibility to provide learners with powerful knowledge and, alongside this powerful knowledge, our curriculum builds the 8 Essential Skills for life:
+We recognise the responsibility to provide learners with powerful knowledge in order to interrupt inequality rather than reproduce it (Mary Myatt).
+Alongside this powerful knowledge, our curriculum builds the 8 Essential Skills for life:

 - Problem Solving